yi-cloud/ceilometer/doc/source/contributor/overview.rst

 community started to realize that a secondary goal could be added to
 Ceilometer: become a standard way to meter, regardless of the purpose of the collection.
-This data can then be pushed to any set of targets using provided publishers mentioned in :ref:`pipeline-publishers` section.
+This data can then be pushed to any set of targets using provided publishers mentioned in `pipeline-publishers` section.

 .. _increasing number of meters: https://docs.openstack.org/ceilometer/latest/contributor/measurements.html